 Virtual teachers may not come from the child's home school.
 MCS will make every effort to connect students to teachers within their home school or as close to their home school as possible.

 All students will receive a device to keep at home during virtual instruction (Grades K-1 = iPad, Grades 2-12 = Chromebook).
-Students without WiFi in their homes will be provided mobile hotspots.
+Students without WiFi in their homes will be provided mobile hotspots, as they are available.
 Families unable to utilize a mobile hotspot will be provided the same instructional materials via a USB drive.

 Students will continue to receive all traditional supports (i.e., AIG, Intervention, 504, ESL, etc.) virtually.